 Wadjet’s Symbols and Traits

 - Papyrus – The papyrus was also the symbol of Lower Egypt, and as Wadjet was an important deity of the area, she became associated with the plant.
-In fact, the name Wadjet comes from the word for papyrus.
+In fact, the name Wadjet, which literally means ‘the green one’, is very similar to the Egyptian word for papyrus.
 It was believed that she enabled the growth of the papyrus plant in the Nile delta.
 The papyrus swamp along the banks of the Nile was said to be her creation.
-Due to Wadjet’s association with the papyrus, her name was written in the hieroglyphs of the papyrus plant.
+Due to Wadjet’s association with the papyrus, her name was written in hieroglyphs with the ideogram of the papyrus plant.
 The Greeks referred to Wadjet as Udjo, Uto, or Buto, which meant green goddess or she who looked like the papyrus plant.

 - Cobra – Wadjet’s sacred animal was the cobra.
-She was typically depicted as a cobra, sometimes as a fully formed cobra or just with the head of the cobra.
-In some depictions, Wadjet is shown as a winged cobra.
+She was typically depicted as a cobra, whether this was a fully formed cobra or just the head of the cobra.
+In some depictions, Wadjet is shown as a winged cobra, and in others a lion with the head of a cobra.
 The cobra emphasizes her role as a protector and a ferocious force.

 - Ichneumon – This was a small creature similar to a mongoose.
-This is an interesting association, as ichneumon are enemies of snakes.
+This is an interesting association, as ichneumon are traditionally regarded as enemies of snakes.